Free Majorana Fermions with Superconducting Quantum Wires and a Magnetic Impurity: Local Physical Responses

 Here, $M$ is the number of sites or equivalently the length of the wire since we fixed the lattice spacing to {\it unity}.
+The Green's function is in imaginary time to evaluate the free energy correction in the presence of a potential variation.
 This result can be explicitly verified from mathematical derivations; see e.g. Ref. \cite{J1J2}.
 For $\mu=0$ the energy spectrum related to Bogoliubov quasiparticles on the wave-vector space $k\in [0;\pi]$ takes the form

 When $t=\Delta$, then from the bulk Hamiltonian, we obtain

 which also agrees with the form of the Hamiltonian in real space (the ground state is reached fixing the parity operator $i\eta_1(0)\eta_2(1)$ to $-\frac{1}{2}$ and producing an excitation in the Majorana $\eta_1(x=0)$ sector requires to flip $i\eta_1(0)\eta_2(1)$ to $+\frac{1}{2}$ with an associated gap $t+\Delta$.
 On a site, $c^{\dagger}_i c_i=0$ or $1$ implying that a parity operator of the form $i \eta_1 \eta_2$ admits eigenvalues $\pm \frac{1}{2}$.).
 For $t=\Delta$ and $\mu=0$, the Majorana fermion $\eta_2(x=0)$ is free at zero energy such that its Green's function takes the form